 At the end of Year 8, students were only required to choose one option.
-Students will have been allocated this and studied it since September 2022.
+Students will have been allocated this and studied it since September.
 Option 1 is studied over 3 years and examined at the end of Year 11.

-Now students are required to select the final three options which they wish to undertake qualifications in.
-These options, together with the compulsory subjects given on the previous page, will then form the suite of qualifications which students will take at Key Stage 4.
-Key Stage 3 subjects, which they do not opt to take, will no longer be studied beyond Year 9.
+Now students are required to select the final two options which they wish to undertake qualifications in.
+These options, together with the compulsory subjects and Work Skills qualification described on the previous page, will then form the suite of qualifications which students will take at Key Stage 4.
+Key Stage 3 subjects which they do not opt to take will no longer be studied beyond Year 9.